ryanpcmcquen/image-ultimator/README.md

 # USE AT YOUR OWN RISK!

-Just run this command in any directory with images, note that it will *OVERWRITE* images (JPEGs, JPGs & PNGs) and loop recursively through all directories INSIDE the directory you run it in.
+Just run this command in any directory with images, note that it will *OVERWRITE* images (GIFs, JPEGs, JPGs & PNGs) and loop recursively through all directories INSIDE the directory you run it in.
 There is a BACKUP option though.  ;^)